MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-reference-architecture.md

 * Ingress traffic must be managed by at least Application Gateway or Azure Front Door
 * Azure DDoS Protection standard must be enabled
 * No direct egress to the public Internet except for control plane traffic
-* Egress traffic must traverse a central Network Virtual Appliance (NVA) (e.g., Azure Firewall)
+* Egress traffic must traverse a central Network Virtual Appliance (NVA) (for example, Azure Firewall)
 * Data at rest must be encrypted
 * Data in transit must be encrypted
 * Azure DevOps self-hosted build agents must be used